eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

 Functionalities
 ---------------

-Fast DDS has some added features that can be implemented and configured by the user in his/her application.
+Fast DDS has some added features that can be implemented and configured by the user in their application.
 These are outlined below.

 Discovery Protocols